emilyporter920/seattle_airbnb/README.md

 ## Database

 ### ERD Diagram
-* This diagram was created to help visualize the connections between the different csv files that were utilized.
+* This diagram was created to help visualize the connections between the different CSV files that were utilized.

 <p align="center">
   <img